ericpisco/AirBnB_clone/web_static/images/README.md

-This directory contains all images for the static web
+This directory contains images to be used in this project